8.7. Sampling Bias

 • Admitting to academic dishonesty violates social norms and personal identity as an ethical student.

-• Students might rationalize past behavior or genuinely not remember incidents they didn’t consider serious violations at the time.
+• Students might rationalize past behavior or genuinely not remember incidents which they did not consider serious violations at the time.

 • Students routinely ignore emails that look like surveys or official communications.